 The eating and drinking scene is looking good in Queensland’s capital.
 In fact, Brisbane restaurants are some of the hottest in the country.
 It’s not surprising then, that many top chefs and restaurateurs are choosing Brisbane as their second outpost.
 The city is quickly becoming a desirable site for second-city expansion for many Melbourne and Sydney restaurants.
 This sunny state is doing some exciting things when it comes to food.
 Check it out!

 Some like it hot, or haute for that matter, and judging by the calibre of restaurants in the central business district, it’s clear that Brisbane likes it haute, with many fine dining restaurants clustered around the Botanic Gardens and Riverside (Eagle Street Pier) precinct.
-Big names include Restaurant Two and E’cco, but hot on their heels comes a stellar lineup of other notable restaurants such as Aria, Peasant, Urbane and Pony Dining.
+Big names include Restaurant Two and E’cco, but hot on their heels comes a stellar lineup of other notable restaurants such as Aria, Customs House, Urbane and Pony Dining.
 Brisbane’s fine-dining scene is smokin’ hot, but that’s not to say you can’t find a cheap and cheerful restaurant amongst the city skyscrapers too, you most certainly can!
 Chilli & Spice is located within the Little Asia precinct, near Elizabeth Arcade, and in this little pocket you’ll also find hole in the wall Japanese and Korean eateries, perpetually packed with students and those looking for great budget finds.
 Mid-range gems can also be found within the CBD such as the oh so popular, Public on George Street.

 South Bank, New Farm and the Fortitude Valley are the popular food pockets in this area, still close to the city, but not quite in the thick of all the city hustle and bustle.
 Have a swim, cocktails and snacks at Bacchus while you listen to live music around the pool on a Sunday, or take a group of friends to Gerard’s Bistro for a Middle Eastern meets European share plate feast.
 Mecca Bah, Mighty Mighty and Cloudland can also be found in the area, each with their own unique style and flare.
 Best New Restaurant in 2014, the Foraging Quail sits not too far away in New Farm offering a delightful shared style degustation menu with modern Asian influence.